Difference Between CPA, CMA, and CFA

 What is a CFA?

 A Chartered Financial Analyst (CFA) is a certified professional specializing in finance and investment management services.
 The CFA Institute grants this certification only after completing the CFA program and fulfilling the necessary work experience requirements.

-CFA charterholders can work as investment managers, money managers, asset managers, portfolio managersPortfolio ManagersA Portfolio Manager is an executive responsible for making investment decisions & handle investment portfolios for fulfilling the client’s investment-related objectives.
-Also, he/she works towards maximizing the benefits & minimizing the potential risks for clients. , research analysts, risk managers, or entrepreneurs.
+CFA charterholders can work as investment managers, money managers, asset managers, portfolio managersPortfolio ManagersA portfolio manager is a financial market expert who strategically designs investment portfolios., research analysts, risk managers, or entrepreneurs.
 They can also expand their career horizon by holding executive or senior-level positions.

 To become a CFA charterholder, you must:

 - Clear the CFA ExamCFA ExamThe Chartered Financial Analyst (CFA®) Program offers a graduate-level curriculum and examination program designed to expand your working knowledge and practical skills related to investment decision-making.

 - Apply to enroll as a regular member in the CFA Institute